Fasci Siciliani

 Upon the rejection of these conditions, there was an outburst of strikes that rapidly spread throughout the island, and was marked by violent social conflict, almost rising to the point of insurrection.
 The leaders of the movement were not able to keep the situation from getting out of control.
 The proprietors and landowners asked the government to intervene, and Prime Minister Francesco Crispi declared a state of emergency in January 1894, dissolving the organizations, arresting its leaders and restoring order through the use of extreme force.
 Some reforms followed, including workmen's compensation and pension schemes.
 The suppression of the strikes also led to an increase in emigration.

 Characteristics

 The Fasci movement was made up of a federation of scores of associations that developed among farm workers, tenant farmers, and small sharecroppers as well as artisans, intellectuals, and industrial workers.
-The immediate demands of the movement were fair land rents, higher wages, lower local taxes and distribution of misappropriated common land.
+The immediate demands of the movement were fair land rents with new sharecropping contracts that would deliver more grain to the peasant, higher wages, an end to common contractual abuses and usury, and lower local taxes and distribution of misappropriated common land.
 Between 1889 and 1893 some 170 Fasci were established in Sicily.
 According to some sources the movement reached a membership of more than 300,000 by the end of 1893.
 The Fasci constituted autonomous organizations with their own insignia (red rosettes), uniforms and sometimes even musical bands, and their own local halls for reunions and congresses.
-They were called Fasci (Fascio literally means bundle) because everyone can break a single stick, but no one can break a bundle of sticks.
+They were called Fasci (fascio literally means "faggot", as in a bundle of sticks, but also "league") because everyone can break a single stick, but no one can break a bundle of sticks.

+Fasci were established in 82 Sicilian towns, and in 74 of them, they organized some form of protest.
+The socio-economic conditions of each town often shaped the structure and role of the Fascio.
+In areas with large populations of wage earners – such as wheat-producing towns dominated by large estates or those with sulfur mines – the fasci often functioned as trade unions.
+Among wheat-growing peasants, they sometimes acted as syndicates advocating for the expropriation of large estates.
+In a few towns, wage earners and their Fasci also formed agricultural and industrial cooperatives.
+Protests varied: in 24 towns, they centered on high taxes; in 17 towns, the Fasci led strikes or land occupations; and in 12 towns, peasants and workers organized both tax protests and work stoppages.